rhinestonewtf/registry/docs/Schemas.md

 ### ISchemaValidator

-As an optional feasture to the registry, a `ISchemaValidator` can be provided to `abi.decode` all or parts of attestations made against the schema.
+As an optional feasture to the registry, an `ISchemaValidator` can be provided to `abi.decode` all or parts of attestations made against the schema.

 The implementation of this Validator is up to the Schema validators discression.